shafiqninaba/gov-seek/README.md

 [![Product Name Screen Shot][product-screenshot]](https://gov-seek-e2a21ca71a09.herokuapp.com/)

 This is a personal project to demonstrate the use of Retrieval-Augmented Generation (RAG) for a chatbot that helps users find more information about anything found in https://www.gov.sg/trusted-sites.
 The chatbot is built using LangChain, OpenAI's GPT-4o-mini for the chat model and Qdrant for the vector store.
-The chatbot is hosted on Heroku and can be accessed [here](https://gov-seek-e2a21ca71a09.herokuapp.com/).
-The chatbot is password-protected, so please message me on [LinkedIn](https://linkedin.com/in/shafiq-ninaba) for the password.

 ### Description